Official state symbol Wyoming State Colors Semi-official (no formal legislative designation; University of Wyoming tradition used statewide)

 1872

-Yellowstone established as the world's first national park on March 1, anchoring Wyoming's identity as a state of extraordinary natural heritage — whose earth-toned landscapes of geothermal basins, high plains, and mountain ranges reinforce brown and gold as the natural colors of Wyoming
+Yellowstone established as the world's first national park on March 1, anchoring Wyoming's identity as a state of large natural heritage — whose earth-toned landscapes of geothermal basins, high plains, and mountain ranges reinforce brown and gold as the natural colors of Wyoming

 1886